Delivery: A mix of daytime and evening classes.

 The Dental Hygiene Program provides knowledge and skills necessary to gain licensure and to practice as a dental hygienist.
 Skills include direct patient care, patient assessment, dental hygiene care planning, scaling, root planing, radiographs, preventive measures, sealants, local anesthetic administration, nitrous oxide sedation, and customized oral health education for individuals and groups.
 The program prepares you to take written and clinical licensing exams.
 The Dental Hygiene curriculum requires two consecutive academic years including one summer.
+Students will:

 The Dental Hygiene program begins once per year, in the Fall semester.
 Courses are scheduled Monday – Friday and may begin as early as 8:00 am some days and go as late as 8:00 pm other days.

 The Dental Hygiene major is accredited by the Commission on Dental Accreditation of the American Dental Association.

 211 East Chicago Avenue

 Chicago, IL 60611-2678

 Applications will be accepted until March 31 for 12 openings starting the following fall.
 Applicants who have completed all requirements prior to the deadline will be given first consideration.
 See special application booklet in Admissions; Counseling, Career, and Advising Center; or online for more information.